Children in this class are aged between 7 and 8.

 Teaching Assistant: Miss Bowden

-Hello and welcome to Class 6; my name is Mr Pugh.
-I am really excited about the opportunity to get to know the children and to have a happy and productive school year!
+Hello and welcome to Year 3, we are really excited about the opportunity to get to know the children and to have a happy and productive school year!
 Year 3 is an important year for learning; it is a year when children should become competent and confident in new skills, but particularly in reading, writing and maths.
 We will be working hard learning new skills, practising these skills and applying them across all lessons and subjects.

 Homework: Homework will be sent out every Friday and is expected to be returned each Thursday (or earlier).
 Homework returned on time will earn children 3 You’ve Been Spotteds and 10 house points.
 Children that do not return homework on time will complete it during break times until it is complete.
 If children miss three weeks in a row, they will receive a dinner time detention.
 Homework will consist of times tables practise and spellings practise.